-The phase inversion method was used to prepare PSU supporting sheets.
-The casting solution was prepared by dissolving 17 wt. % dry polysulfone pellets in DMF.
-The mixture was stirred and heated to 60°C for 6 h until a clear solution was formed, which was then degassed for more than 24 h at room temperature before use.
-Afterward, the solution was cast using a homemade casting knife by taking an aliquot from the clear solution by a pipette to spread on a clean glass plate to the desired thickness.
-The glass plate with the solution was then immersed into a water bath at room temperature resulting in the immediate formation of the PSU support sheet that was separated from the glass plate in a moment.
-Then, all of the sheets were collected and stored in DI water for 24 h or more at 4°C before use.
+The phase inversion method was used to prepare the PSU supporting sheets.
+The casting solution was prepared by dissolving 17 wt % dry PSU pellets in DMF.
+The mixture was stirred and heated to $60 \,^{\circ}$ C for 6 h until a clear solution was formed, which was then degassed for more than 24 h at room temperature before use.
+Afterward, the solution was cast, using a homemade casting knife, by taking an aliquot from the clear solution with a pipette to spread on a clean glass plate to the desired thickness.
+The glass plate with the solution was then immersed into a water bath at room temperature, resulting in the immediate formation of the PSU support sheet that was separated from the glass plate in a moment.
+Then, all of the sheets were collected and stored in DI water for 24 h or more at 4 °C before use.

-2.3.
-Preparation of TFC membrane
+2.3 Preparation of TFC membrane

-TFC Forward osmosis membranes were fabricated on the top surface of the PSU sheet by interfacial polymerization reaction between MPD aqueous solution and TMC organic solution.
-MPD aqueous solution was prepared by dissolving 2% MPD in DI water while the TMC solution was made by dissolving 0.15% of TMC in isooctane.
-Firstly the MPD solution was poured onto the PSU sheet at different contact times.
-Then, the TMC solution was poured onto the PSU sheet that is containing the MPD active sites and the reaction time was also varied to study the effect of IP reaction time.
-At first, the MPD contact time was varied from 2 to 5 min with keeping the contact time of the TMC at 1 min.
-Then, the best MPD contact time (i.e. 5 minutes) that gave the highest water flux was chosen and the TMC solution contact time was studied in the range of 1 to 4 minutes.
-In order to study the effect of adding CSA-TEA at a weight ratio of 2:1, they were added to the MPD solution with a weight percent of 1%.
+TFC FO membranes were fabricated on the top surface of the PSU sheet by the IP reaction between the MPD aqueous solution and TMC organic solution.
+The MPD aqueous solution was prepared by dissolving 2 % MPD in DI water, while the TMC solution was made by dissolving 0.15% of TMC in isooctane.
+First, the MPD solution was poured onto the PSU sheet at different contact times.
+Then, the TMC solution was poured onto the PSU sheet that contains the MPD active sites, and the reaction time was also varied to study the effect of IP reaction time.
+At first, the MPD contact time was varied from 2 to 5 min, while keeping the contact time of the TMC at 1 min.
+Then, the best MPD contact time (i.e. 5 min) that gave the highest water flux was chosen, and the TMC solution contact time was studied in the range of 1 to 4 min.
+In order to study the effect of adding CSA-TEA at a weight ratio of 2:1, they were added to the MPD solution with a weight of 1 %.
 The IP reaction was conducted at room temperature.
-Finally, the obtained TFC membranes were dried in the oven at 60°C for 10 min and then collected and stored in DI water for 24 h until testing.
+Finally, the obtained TFC membranes were dried in the oven at 60 °C for 10 min and then collected and stored in DI water for 24 h until testing.

-2.4.
-Membrane characterization
+2.4 Membrane characterization

-Scanning Electron Microscope (Fesem Tescan Mira3 France) and Atomic Force Microscope (Angstrom advanced Inc., 2008, U.S.A) were used to determine the morphology of the prepared membrane.
-The hydrophilicity of the membranes was measured using contact angles (Theta Lite TL-101 Thailand).
+A scanning electron microscope (Mira-3 FEG SEM, Tescan Orsay France S.A.R.L) and Atomic Force Microscope (Angstrom Advanced Inc., Stoughton, MA, USA) were used to determine the morphology of the prepared membrane.
+The hydrophilicity of the membranes was measured using contact angles (Theta Lite, TL-101; Ryts Instruments, Bangkok, Thailand).

-2.5.
-FO performance test
+2.5 FO performance test

-The FO performance was tested in a bench-scale system, as shown in Figure 1.
-This system consists of two tanks: one of them is used for the feed solution and the other contains the draw solution.
-DI water was used as a feed solution while 1 M NaCl was used as a draw solution based on the standard methodology that was described by (Cath et al., 2013).
-These solutions were pumped to the membrane cell using two pumps from Pure-water (model: 75GPD, volts: 24VDC, workflow: 28LPH).
+The FO performance was tested in a bench-scale system, as shown in Fig. 1.
+This system consists of two tanks, with one being used for the feed solution and the other containing the draw solution.
+DI water was used as a feed solution, while 1 M NaCl was used as a draw solution based on the standard methodology that was described by Cath et al. (2013).
+These solutions were pumped to the membrane cell using two pumps from Pure Water Products, LLC, Denton, TX, USA (model - 75 GPD; volts - 24 VDC; workflow - 28 LPH).
 All experiments were conducted in FO mode (i.e., active layer faces the feed solution).
-The membrane was installed in a custom-made cell with the chamber's dimensions of length 7.62 cm, width 2.54 cm and a depth of 0.3 cm.
-Water flux J_w can be estimated using the following equation (Al-Furaiji et al., 2018):
+The membrane was installed in a custom-made cell with the chamber's dimensions of 7.62 cm length, 2.54 cm width, and a depth of 0.3 cm.
+The water flux $J_w$ can be estimated using the following equation (Al-Furaiji et al., 2018):